tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 2/week 2.md

 - <strong>Integer Numbers</strong>: Whole numbers, including positives, negatives, and zero (...-2, -1, 0, 1, 2...).
 - <strong>Rational Numbers</strong>: Any number that can be expressed as a fraction p/q (e.g., 3/4, 77/99).
 - <strong>Real Numbers (Irrational)</strong>: Numbers that cannot be expressed as a fraction p/q.
 Their decimal representation never repeats (e.g., $\pi$).
 Because they are infinite and non-repeating, they cannot be stored exactly in a computer's finite memory and must be approximated

+`Prime Numbers`

+The text also defines prime numbers as numbers that can only be divided by themselves and one (e.g., 2, 3, 5, 7, 11...).
+Two is the only even prime number.
+Primes are important in fields like cryptography.